This is part of a series of articles on games in Brussels – click here for the introduction and links to all the other articles.

 And what a finale – it’s a very well created piece of theatre that you uncover as you progress through the game.
 It’s certainly an interesting way to finish a game and not something I’ve really seen elsewhere (although there is something vaguely similar in one UK game).
 I suspect some people will love it while others will feel it’s just fluff.
 You’ll have to play yourself to decide.

 That’s all on Enygma – want to read more about Brussels games?
-Click here to head back to the main Edinburgh page.
+Click here to head back to the main Brussels page.